 Instead, it’s best to stop taking Xanax and withdraw under medical supervision and to gradually reduce or taper your dose of alprazolam over the course of a few weeks.
 In other words, while some people can quit Xanax cold turkey, it is difficult and may not be possible for everyone.

-What happens when you stop taking Xanax?
+- Experience craving when you stop taking Xanax.